 - 1. Open the filling valve (external, not included with the product).
-Fill the climate system with water. - 2.
-Open the venting valve. - 3.
-When the water that exits the venting valve is not mixed with air, close the valve.
+Fill the coil in the hot water heater and the rest of the climate system with water. - 2.
+Open the venting valve (QM22). - 3.
+When the water that exits the venting valve (QM22) is not mixed with air, close the valve.
 After a while the pressure starts to rise. - Close the filling valve when the correct pressure is obtained.